 a) The Company has a defined benefit gratuity plan.
-Every employee including non executive absorbed from SAIL, who have rendered continuous service of five years or more is entitled to gratuity at 15 days salary {15/26 X (last drawn basic salary plus dearness allowance)} for each completed year of service subject to a maximum of ₹ 20 lakhs on superannuation, resignation, termination, disablement or on death, considering the provisions of the Payment of Gratuity Act11972, as amended.
+Every employee including non executive absorbed from SAIL, who have rendered continuous service of five years or more is entitled to gratuity at 15 days salary (1526 X (last farm basic salary plus dearness allowance) for each complete or object to a maximum of ₹ 20 lakhs on superannuation, resignation, termination, disablement or on death, considering the provisions of the Payment of Gratuity Act 1972, as amended.

 The scheme is funded by the Company and is managed by a separate trust namely NSPCL Employees Gratuity Fund Trust.
-The liability for the same is recognized on the basis of actuarial valuation and charged to statement of profit and loss.
+The liability for the same is recognized on the basis of actuarial valuation and charged to statement of profit and loss b) Movement in net defined benefit (asset)/liability